 All modeled method descriptions have this sequence in common.
 Therefore, it is the core of the method.
-Figure 4 shows how the core genome is identified in the two single genomes of the descriptions of Ehrlenspiel and Lindemann.
+Figure 2 shows how the core genome is identified in the two single genomes of the descriptions of Ehrlenspiel and Lindemann.
 First, both method descriptions are modeled to genomes according to the above-described procedure.
 In the second step, the single genomes are compared and common steps are identified.
-This step can also run automatically, a corresponding algorithm has been developed, but is not topic of this paper.